Konamiman/Z280TechnicalManual/Glossary.md

 **physical address:** The 24-bit address required for accessing memory and peripherals, obtained by the CPU's address translation hardware.

-**pipeline:** A computer design technique in which an instruction is executed in a seguence of stages by different functional units.
+**pipeline:** A computer design technique in which an instruction is executed in a sequence of stages by different functional units.
 The functional units can be operating on several different instructions simultaneously, similiar to an automobile assembly line.

 **prefetching:** Ability of the CPU to fetch an instruction or operand before the previous instructions have been completed.